 Frequently Asked Questions

 The data to date suggests the vaccines are very safe.
-The Epilepsy Foundation of America reports there is currently no evidence that people with epilepsy are at higher risk of side effects after vaccination.
+The Epilepsy Foundation of America and International League Against Epilepsy (ILAE) report there is currently no evidence that people with epilepsy are at higher risk of side effects after vaccination.
 There is also no evidence that this vaccination results in worsening of epilepsy, or brain injury.

 As with any vaccine, some people may develop a fever which could lower their seizure threshold for the short term.
 In very rare circumstances, this potentially could result in a break-through seizure.
-We suggest consulting your doctor for advice on what is best for you.
+Consult your doctor for advice on what is best for your unique situation.

 COVID-19 vaccines have been developed more quickly than previous vaccines, but this is no cause for concern.
 Here in Australia, the vaccine/s need to be approved by the Therapeutic Goods Administration (TGA) before they are distributed to Australians.
 The Australian government advises of extensive checks and balances that are required at every stage of the development of a vaccine, and this is no different for a COVID-19 vaccine.
 No stages in the development stage have been by-passed.
 All vaccines are tested through three phases of clinical trials to ensure they meet the gold standard.